CMSgov/ab2d-website/data.md

 permalink: /data
 ---

-# {{ page.title }}

-{% include alert.html
-  variant="info"
-  text="Data is received from our upstream data source 1-2 weeks after claims are posted."
-%}
+# AB2D Data

 Learn about claims data and how to apply it in context.
 The AB2D API shares large volumes of enrollee data, including:

-- **Medicare Part A claims data** – inpatient hospital stays, care in skilled nursing facilities, and hospice care
+- **Medicare Part A claims data** — inpatient hospital stays, care in skilled nursing facilities, and hospice care
-- **Medicare Part B claims data** – various doctors' services, outpatient care, medical supplies, and preventive services
+- **Medicare Part B claims data** — various doctors' services, outpatient care, medical supplies, and preventive services

 There are specific [permitted uses]({% link about.md %}) for the data.
 Visit [API Documentation]({% link api-documentation.md %}) for details on accessing production data and the claims data format.